-The Group's finance costs referred to interest expense incurred for bank borrowings, other borrowings and lease liabilities.
-During the year ended 31 March 2022, increase in finance cost was in line with additions of other borrowings for operational needs as compared to the year ended 31 March 2021.
+The Group's finance cost referred to interest expenses incurred for bank borrowings, other borrowings and lease liabilities.
+During the year ended 31 March 2023, increase in finance cost by approximately 62.4% to approximately HK\$7.1 million from approximately HK\$4.4 million for the year ended 31 March 2022 was mainly attributable to the addition of bank borrowings for operational needs as well as the continuing rising interest rate.